TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 Tyk supports import of version 2.0 and 3.0.x OpenAPI documents to create an API Definition.

-When importing OpenAPI documents using the Dashboard, Tyk detects the version of the document and generates either a native Tyk API Definition (for OpenAPI 2.0) or the new Tyk OAS API Definition (for OpenAPI 3.0.x).
+When importing OpenAPI documents using the Dashboard, Tyk detects the version of the document and generates either a Tyk classic API Definition (for OpenAPI 2.0) or the new Tyk OAS API Definition (for OpenAPI 3.0.x).
+There is an option to create a Tyk Classic API Definition from an OpenAPI 3.0.x document if you wish.

 #### Import an OpenAPI 2.0 Definition
 1. From the Import API screen, select OpenAPI.